howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 What's going on here?

 1. First, you create the JavaScript constant called `FEED_QUERY` that stores the query.
 The `gql` function is used to parse the plain string that contains the GraphQL code (if you're unfamililar with the backtick-syntax, you can read up on JavaScript's [tagged template literals](http://wesbos.com/tagged-template-literals/)).
 1. Now you define the actual GraphQL query. `FeedQuery` is the _operation name_ and will be used by Apollo to refer to this query under the hood.
-(Notice the `#` which denotes a GraphQL comment).
+(Also notice the `#` which denotes a GraphQL comment).
 1. Finally, you're using the `graphql` container to "wrap" the `LinkList` component with the `FEED_QUERY`.
 Note that you're also passing an options object to the function call where you specify the `name` to be `feedQuery`.
 This is the name of the prop that Apollo injects into the `LinkList` component.
 If you didn't specify it here, the injected prop would be called `data` by default.

 <Instruction>